O-Hahn/node-red-contrib-grovepi/README.md

 Usage
 -----

-Provides a few node, some to read data from sensors and a few to send data to actuators.
+This package provides a few nodes to read data from sensors (analog and digital, some actuators and the RGB LCD Display.
+With this package you can build very easy prototypes for the Internet of Things environment with the Raspberry Pi.
+It is used to do some education stuff with the <a href="http://www.ibm.com/cloud-computing/bluemix/internet-of-things/" target="_new">IBM Watson IoT Platform on Bluemix</a> but also could be used with others.

 ### GrovePi Configuration